-Travel: A travel authorization (TA) form must be approved by the Dean or Director (and Chancellor, with international travel) prior to each period of travel.
-At the completion of travel, a travel expense report (TER) must be submitted within fifteen days..
-Both the TA and TER are required for any University related travel, regardless of whether or not the travel is funded by the University.
+A travel authorization (AT) form must be approved by the dean or director (and Chancellor, with international travel) prior to each period of travel.
+At the completion of travel, a travel expense report (ER) must be submitted within fifteen days.
+Both the AT and ER are required for any University related travel, regardless of whether or not the travel is funded by the University.
 This policy assures that the traveler will always be covered by University insurance in the event of accident.
-Under normal circumstances, five business days are required for processing TA's.
-If a travel advance is requested, it is imperative that the TA be submitted to the Business Office no less than five business days before travel.
+Under normal circumstances, five business days are required for processing AT's.
+If a travel advance is requested, it is imperative that the AT be submitted within the TEM system no less than five business days before travel.